 It is represented as

-Interest coverage ratio = EBIT / interest payments due on debt
+Interest coverage ratio = EBIT / interest on long term debt

 A higher coverage ratio is better for the solvency of the business while a lower coverage ratio indicates debt burden on the business.